mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/workspaces/index.md

 ## Default Workspace

-To get started immediately, you can use the default workspace deployed in Kommander.
+To get started immediately, you can use the default workspace that is created when Kommander is deployed.
 Your workspace delegation can be done at a later time.

 # Workspace Procedures